Deferred Benefits (for former members of PPS 2006)

 PPS 1987 does not pay a death grant (lump sum) following the death of a deferred member.

-If a court has issued a Pension Sharing Order, your pension, lump sum and survivors’ benefits are reduced to reflect the percentage of their pension rights allocated to their ex-spouse.
+If a court has issued a Pension Sharing Order, your pension, lump sum and survivors’ benefits will be reduced at retirement to reflect the percentage of your pension rights allocated to your ex-spouse.

 Re-joining the Police Service